0xSolanaceae/proXXy/README.md

 ## Planned Features
 `Proxy checking is in Beta Testing`
 - Implement a feature for automatically testing the scraped proxies to verify their functionality.
-(1/3rd completed, SOCKS4 currently functions perfectly)
+(1/3rd completed)
 - Proxy Sorting instead of hardcoding.
 - Provide an option to only write Elite, Anonymous, or Transparent proxies to lists.
 - Add support for HTTPS proxies.